PluraGate/SyriaHub/PROJECT_SUMMARY.md

-# 🎉 Syrealize Project Setup Complete!
+# 🎉 SyriaHub Project Setup Complete!

-Your **Syrealize** (SyriaHub) Next.js 14 project has been successfully initialized and configured with a complete database schema.
+Your **SyriaHub** (SyriaHub) Next.js 14 project has been successfully initialized and configured with a complete database schema.

 ## ✅ What's Been Set Up